Canon 1D Mark IV vs Fujifilm X-T30

 Review summary: Canon 1D Mark IV vs Fujifilm X-T30

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Fujifilm X-T30?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV: